dougeby/IntuneDocs/intune/intune-management-extension.md

   2. Select the joined account > **Info**.
   3. Under **Advanced Diagnostic Report**, select **Create Report**.
   4. Open the `MDMDiagReport` in a web browser, and go to the **Enrolled configuration sources** section.
   5. Look for the **MDMDeviceWithAAD** property.
 If this property doesn't exist, then your device isn't auto enrolled.
-Hybrid Azure AD joined devices aren't supported.

     [Enable Windows 10 automatic enrollment](windows-enroll.md#enable-windows-10-automatic-enrollment) includes the steps.

-- Be sure the PowerShell script is assigned to a user group, not a device group.
-Assigning to device groups isn't supported.

 #### Issue: The PowerShell scripts do not run